-Initial Price: Notwithstanding §7.9 of the Equity Derivative Definitions, the Initial Price shall be USD 162.5 for the first Valuation Date and each subsequent Valuation Date.
+Initial Price: Notwithstanding §7.9 of the Equity Derivative Definitions, the Initial Price shall be USD [___] for the first Valuation Date and each subsequent Valuation Date.

-Final Price: The closing price per Share quoted by the Exchange

-Valuation Time: At the close of trading on the Exchange
+Final Price: The price reasonably determined by Calculation Agent on the basis of financial performance, company, industry, and other objective valuation factors conducted in accordance with the valuation process consistently applied in material conformity with prior practices by Calculation Agent in the valuation of the Shares

-Valuation Date: The (i) Termination Date and (ii) each date specified as such in a written notice from Party A to Party B with respect to a designated Number of Shares specified in the notice (the "Notice"), such Notice to be provided in connection with (a) the sale or other disposition of an economic interest with respect to such Shares, (b) an arrangement that has substantially the same economic effect as a sale or other disposition of the Shares, or (c) such other circumstances to which Party B consents, which consent shall not be unreasonably withheld.
-For the avoidance of doubt, a Notice shall be sent from Party A to Party B on the Termination Date.
+Valuation Date: The (i) Termination Date and (ii) any other date specified as such in a written notice from either party to the other party with respect to a designated Number of Shares specified in the notice (the "Notice").
+For the avoidance of doubt, if the Termination Date is [ ], 200[ ], a Notice shall be sent from each party to the other party on the Termination Date that designates a Number of Shares equal to a [__%] interest in and to the Membership Interest of [name] in [name of llc] less all Shares previously designated by either party in all prior Notices.

-Equity Amount: “Equity Amount” means, in respect of each Equity Payment Date, an amount determined by the Calculation Agent as of each Valuation Date to which the Equity Payment Date relates.equal to:
+Equity Amount: "Equity Amount" means, in respect of each Equity Payment Date, an amount determined by the Calculation Agent as of each Valuation Date to which the Equity Payment Date relates equal to:

 (Equity Notional Amount) X (Rate of Return)